True Christians Can Perform Miracles

 According to the Bible, we need to possess these characteristics in order to qualify for performing miracles:

-1st: Become "Righteous", renewed day-by-day - You can't perform miracles if you're not renewed through the "daily Bread of life" for that day.
-Become filled with the Holy Spirit by getting renewed day by day through the Lord's Prayer - See details in The Lord's Prayer is Severely Misunderstood.
+You can't perform miracles if you're not renewed through the "daily Bread of life" for that day.
+First you must become filled with the Holy Spirit by getting renewed day by day through the Lord's Prayer - See details in The Lord's Prayer is Severely Misunderstood.
 We have to obey all of Jesus' commands, including the daily ones.
 Note, the Bible doesn't say we have to be sinless - the requirement is to be "righteous", which can only be achieved by having our sins forgiven through the Lord's Prayer.
 Then and only then we become "righteous" in the eyes of God, filled with the Holy Spirit, and we become capable of performing miracles.

-2nd: Faith, based on true knowledge of God - Not the "by faith alone" type faith!
-Then believe in your heart that what you're asking God in the name of Jesus, will happen without a doubt.
+As in Verse 22 above, believe in your heart that what you're asking God in the name of Jesus, will happen without a doubt.
 If you start by thinking something like, "let me try if I can perform a miracle..." you've already failed.
 To perform a miracle, you go in as if the miracle already took place, that you're only doing the motions to complete it.
 Keeping your focus on God, not on the people around.
 Being new to miracles in this day and age, we can start with the low-hanging fruit type miracles like, calming a destructive storm, or helping an orphan child, say, who is crippled or blind.
 These types require only your own faith.

-3rd: Forgive the people you hate - Look at Verse 25 above.
-If you don't forgive everybody, God will not forgive you your sins, which means you remain an "evildoer".
-Jesus gives us the procedure for miracles.
+Look at what Jesus said in Verse 25 above.
+If you don't forgive everybody, God will not forgive you your sins.
+And with your sins not forgiven, it is impossible to perform miracles.
+Jesus gives us the procedure for miracles in Mark 11:22-25 above.
 But no one bothered to look!!
 Before the miracle, Jesus said when you stand praying, search yourself thoroughly.
 If you have even a hint of hate or grudge against anyone, clean it up, forgive them.
-Because besides asking for the Bread of life, the other key to receiving the righteousness of God and the Holy Spirit is by completely forgiving others.
+Because only then God forgives you, which results in receiving the Holy Spirit.
 Then you've maximized your faith for the miracle.

-5th: Refer to the various miracle scenarios below to learn how - See the details in the miracles below and my explanations.
-Example in some cases, the people gathered around were told to leave the room.
+See the details in the miracles below and my explanations.
+Example in some cases, the people who gathered around were told to leave the room.
 In other cases, Jesus for example took the blind man aside, away from people, and got him to focus on Him...

 This is exactly what the disciples and apostles of Jesus did.
 These mere humans laid their hands on the crippled and made them walk and brought dead people back to life!
 In today's world, real miracles like make a cripple get up and walk, are out of the question.
 They are impossible in people's minds, and therefore are not happening.
 Miracles became more and more rare around the 2nd century, after the disciples of Jesus, the apostle Paul, and a few others from that generation died.
 Today it is almost unheard of.